...

 What is a Public Relations plan?

 A public relations plan is a comprehensive document that describes how you will interact with your audiences, customers, and stakeholders during a continuous period of time.
 This plan must be aligned with your company’s objectives, sales goals, and the PR strategy to achieve a lasting impact on your brand’s reputation, both in traditional and digital environments.
+More importantly, an effective PR plan supports B2B thought leadership, helping businesses establish themselves as industry authorities.

 What makes a Public Relations plan successful?